GEMINI-Medicine/Rgemini/reference/data_coverage.md

   - `base_size`: Font size (default = 12)

   - `colors`: Plot color(s) (default = gemini_colors(1))

-  - `hospital_group`: Name of variable in cohort specifying color grouping of hospitals (e.g., Teaching/Non-teaching); for the timeline plot, this is only applied when plotting a single table (otherwise, color grouping is applied to different table names by default)

   For coverage plots only (inputs are passed to [`plot_over_time()`](https://gemini-medicine.github.io/Rgemini/reference/plot_over_time.md)):